ManuGithubSteam/Surface3ProArch/README.md

 For some reason some settings from powertop will not be set when you use the autotune feature.

-Create this file: `/etc/sysctl.d/99-vm.conf` with
+Create this file: `/etc/sysctl.d/vm.conf` with

     vm.dirty_writeback_centisecs = 6000
-    kernel.nmi_watchdog = 0
     vm.laptop_mode = 5

-This will reduce disk writes, deactivate kernel watchdog and save power.
+This will reduce disk write and save power.

 Create `/etc/modprobe.d/audio_powersave.conf`:

     options snd_hda_intel power_save=1

+To reduce Audio codec power consumption.

+Edit the `fstab` and add `commit=60` as a option in fstab after your filesystem mounts to match with the writebacks from above.

+Add `nmi_watchdog=0` to the DEFAULT kernel line in `/etc/default/grub` to disable it completely from boot.
+Then rebuild Grub.cfg with `grub-mkconfig -o /boot/grub/grub.cfg`

+#### Turn off Webcams

+If you don't want to use the webcams, turn them off in the UEFI Bios.

 ### Power Button turns screen off